 (And if you want to get super complicated, there's a really pricey premium product called Lightning Lane Premier Pass too - sigh!)

-For those of you who like to shortcut lines by going during less busy times, is it even possible to find a less crowded day to go to Disneyland in 2025?
+For those of you who like to shortcut lines by going during less busy times, is it even possible to find a less crowded day to go to Disneyland in 2026?
 With the theme park reservations requirement, there are fewer really slow days at Disneyland.
-That said, midweek dates are still usually going to be less crowded than a holiday weekend - except for when a SoCal resident ticket special is live.
+That said, midweek dates are still usually going to be less crowded than a holiday weekend - except perhaps for when a ticket discount is live.

 Disneyland crowd calendars can help, but I find them less reliable than before, especially many months in advance.
 Personally I'd say that it's less important to try to game the dates you are going to go to hope to luck into low crowds rather than just pick what works best for your travel schedule.

 - Rope dropping still works.
 Starting early is vital to a successful touring plan.
 Get in the front of the line to enter the parks up to an hour before park opening and you'll be in prime position for your first ride of choice - and probably also your second and third.
-Although early entry means that on-property guests have a half hour head start on other guests, there aren't enough on-property guests to make lines long by the time everyone else is let in at rope drop.
-And because early entry is in alternating parks, rope drop in the park not offering early entry is a level playing field for all.
+With early entry now ended, all guests have a level playing field to enter either park daily.
 (If you want to learn more about rope drop, see my strategies for rope drop at Disneyland park and DCA.)

 - Use single rider lines when available.
-Single rider lines are back but not necessarily for all the rides that offered them in 2020 and in quite the same way.
-But they are a great benefit, especially if you are flying solo or have older kids who are ok riding alone.
+Single rider lines are great benefit, especially if you are flying solo or have older kids who are ok riding alone.
+They are shortest mid-morning, as more locals tend to arrive in the afternoon and evening who are savvy at using them.

 - Hop in line for one last ride a minute or two before closing time.
 As long as you are in line before the park officially closes, you get to ride.
 Lines are often very short at this hour as many guests head for the exits.
 Squeeze in one last ride, especially if you are a night owl!